Wilmot Mountain Ski Patrol

 Candidate Application Process:

-Upon completion of your interview and skills demonstration, your application will be reviewed and you will be notified of our decision within approximately two weeks of the try-out date.
+Upon completion of your interview and skills demonstration, your application will be reviewed and you will be notified of our decision within approximately two weeks of your try-out date.
 If you are accepted into the candidate program, you will be asked to provide your social security number to Wilmot area management so that a background check can be completed.

-Complete information regarding these requirements — as well as other details, such as payment of dues, class fees, books, etc. — will be provided upon notification of acceptance into the program.
+Complete information regarding these requirements — as well as other details, such as payment of dues, class fees, books, etc. — will be provided upon notification of your acceptance into the program.